 If you want to maximize space, a good rule of thumb is to furnish your tiny house with things that turn into other things, like couches that turn into shelves and window blinds that turn into racks.

-You can also add a small shed to the side or back end of the unit, or make use of space under a floating floor or under a bench seat.
+You can also add a small shed to the side or back end of the unit or make use of space under a floating floor or under a bench seat.

-Time to Think Design!
+Step 5.
+Time To Think Design!

 Once you consider location, cost and creative ways to house everything you need, it’s easier to start imagining what your tiny home could look like.
 Learn more and check out some samples to get your mind going.